 Understanding and teaching pronunciation has been controversial in TESOL for many years.
 At one time, pronunciation was taught in a high bottom-up behavioristic manner.
 Students were drilled until they had the appropriate “accent” (American, British, Australian, etc.).
 To be understood meant capturing one of the established accents.

 This post will explain several common factors that influence pronunciation.
-This common factors include
+These common factors include

 - Motivation & Attitude